TheOneric/CR-Fixes/Readme.md

 ## Installation
+### addons.mozilla.com
+This extension is now avialable at https://addons.mozilla.org/en-US/firefox/addon/cr-fixes/

-### GitHub-Method
+### Latest master commit
-Clone this repo, build ant then either:
+Clone this repo, build and then either:
 * load as temporary extension
 * OR
-* pack the contents of the *build* folder (without root folder) yourself and install from file
+* pack the contents of the *build* folder (without root folder) yourself and install from file in Firefox Dev after allowing unsigned installs

-### addons.mozilla.com
-This extension will soon<sup>TM</sup> be avialable at https://addons.mozilla.org/en-US/firefox/addon/cr-fixes/

 ## For Developers